SoulWallet/soulwallet-core/README.md

 Refer to the examples in the `examples/` directory to understand how to build custom wallets based on SoulWalletCore.

+- [BasicModularAccount](examples/BasicModularAccount.sol): A basic example of a modular account.
+- [CustomAccessModularAccount](examples/CustomAccessModularAccount.sol): An example with custom permission.
+- [AddFunctionDemo](examples/AddFunctionDemo/): An implementation example with a custom function added.
+- [ModularAccountWithBuildinEOAValidator](examples/ModularAccountWithBuildinEOAValidator.sol): An example of a modular account with built-in EOA signature validation.
+- [UpgradableModularAccount](examples/UpgradableModularAccount.sol): An example of an upgradable modular account.
+  - Note: Due to the flexibility in implementing upgradable contracts, it is not implemented in SoulWalletCore.
+However, you can refer to this example.

 ## Contributions

 We welcome contributions in any form, be it feature enhancements, bug reports, or documentation updates.
 Please submit pull requests or issues through GitHub.